FBI Ten Most Wanted Fugitives, 1980s: FBI headlines in the 1980s

 During the 1980s, the FBI added the names of the two longest-lasting profiles of the Top Ten Fugitives.
 The current longest member, Victor Manuel Gerena became the 386th fugitive to be placed on May 14, 1984, and is currently still at large.
 The FBI added, Donald Eugene Webb, on May 4, 1981, who remained on the list until March 2007 when the FBI, presuming his death, removed his name.
 Webb the second longest member of the list, remained on 25 years, 10 months and 27 days.
 The 1980s also brought the first man-and-woman couple listed together, who were FALN terrorist group associates Donna Jean Willmott and Claude Daniel Marks.
 The couple surrendered together seven years later, then pleaded guilty together to a Leavenworth prison breakout conspiracy from 1987.

-Among other prominent fugitives in the decade were Mutulu Shakur, the stepfather of the later famed rapper Tupac Shakur, and also appearing was the sociopath Charles Ng, who had teamed up with the infamous Leonard Lake in as many as 25 sex-slave torture-murders at Lake's ranch in California.
+Among other prominent fugitives in the decade were Mutulu Shakur, the stepfather of the later famed rapper Tupac Shakur.
 The boss of the Colombo crime family, Carmine Persico, also made the list in the 1980s.

 The decade also was marked by the start of the popular Fox television program America's Most Wanted in 1988, which became a major new publicity venue for profiling and then the apprehension of many of the FBI's Top Ten Fugitives.

 FBI 10 Most Wanted Fugitives to begin the 1980s

 The FBI in the past has identified individuals by the sequence number in which each individual has appeared on the list.
-Some individuals have even appeared twice, and often a sequence number was permanently assigned to an individual suspect who was soon caught, captured, or simply removed, before his or her appearance could be published on the publicly released list.
+Some individuals have even appeared twice, and often a sequence number was permanently assigned to an individual suspect who was soon caught, captured, or simply removed, before their appearance could be published on the publicly released list.
 In those cases, the public would see only gaps in the number sequence reported by the FBI.
 For convenient reference, the wanted suspect's sequence number and date of entry on the FBI list appear below, whenever possible.

 As the new decade opened, the following Fugitives from prior years still remained at large, as the members of the FBI's Ten Most Wanted list: